Frequently Asked Questions about Clear Light Buddhist Center

 Are the Center and facilities accessible by wheelchair?

-Yes – We have handicap parking and disabled rest facilities.
-Please call ahead so we can unlock the handicap entrance for you.
+Yes – We have disabled parking and rest facilities.
+Please call ahead so we can unlock the wheelchair accessible entrance for you.

 Do you offer childcare?

-No – However, once a month during Prayers for World Peace on Sunday we also hold a children’s class called Dharma for Kids in an alternate room.
+No – However, during Prayers for World Peace on Sunday we also hold a children’s class called Meditation for Kids in an alternate room and once a month a class for older Teens.
 It is recommended for ages 4-10.
 We do not yet have a program for toddlers.

 How many people do you expect?